On the Subspace Orbit Problem and the Simultaneous Skolem Problem: Decidability

 \subsection{Solving \simskol}

-\begin{definition}[\cite{bacik_completing_2025}] The MSTV\footnote{Stands for Mignotte, Shorey, Tijdeman, and Vereshchagin.} class is the class of algebraic LRS that have at most 3 dominant roots with respect to some Archimedean absolute value or at most 2 dominant roots with respect to some non-Archimedean absolute value. \end{definition} Originally introduced in~\cite{lipton_skolemPC_2022} and named after the authors of the seminal papers~\cite{tijdeman_mst1984,vereshchagin_1985}, the MSTV class encompasses the non-degenerate LRS for which the Skolem Problem is decidable by known methods.
+\begin{definition}[\cite{bacik_completing_2025}] The MSTV\footnote{Stands for Mignotte, Shorey, Tijdeman, and Vereshchagin.} class consists of algebraic LRS that have at most 3 dominant roots with respect to some Archimedean absolute value or at most 2 dominant roots with respect to some non-Archimedean absolute value. \end{definition} The term was coined in~\cite{lipton_skolemPC_2022} and named after the authors of the seminal papers~\cite{tijdeman_mst1984,vereshchagin_1985}, who proved decidability of the Skolem Problem for all non-degenerate LRS in the MSTV class.
 In contrast to the definition in~\cite{lipton_skolemPC_2022}, the LRS we consider are over~$\Alg$; since there are several embeddings of an arbitrary number field into $\CC$, we have multiple Archimedean absolute values we may use, which will generally have different numbers of dominant roots, while for $\Q$-LRS only the modulus is used.

 The idea we employ to decide $\simskol$ for $k$ LRS $u^{(1)}, \dots, u^{(k)}$ is to take a linear combination